-Historical data shows that total phosphorus concentration in the East Basin of Lac La Biche Lake has ranged from 0.05 mg/L to 0.27 mg/L and has exceeded the regulatory criteria of 0.05 mg/L since 2006 as shown in Figure 14.
-Historical data shows that the East Basin of LLB Lake has been classified as Eutrophic (high productivity, nutrients, and algae growth) to Hypereutrophic (excessive productivity, nutrients, and algae growth) based on total phosphorus.
+Historical data shows that total phosphorus concentration in the East Basin of Lac La Biche Lake has ranged from 0.05 mg/L to 0.24 mg/L and has exceeded the regulatory criteria of 0.05 mg/L since 2006 as shown in Figure 14.
+Historical data shows that the East Basin of LLB Lake has been classified as Eutrophic (high productivity, nutrients, and algae growth) to Hypereutrophic (excessive productivity, nutrients, and algae growth) to Hypereutrophic (excessive productivity, nutrients, and algae growth) based on total phosphorus.
 A temporal increasing trend in total phosphorus concentration has been observed.
-The continuous increase of total phosphorus concentration in this lake is alarming and clearly shows that phosphorus loading in this lake is increasing over time.
+The continuous increase of total phosphorus concentration in this lake clearly shows that phosphorus loading in this lake is increasing over time.
+There was a drastic decrease in total phosphorus concentration observed in 2020 which may be due to the high-water levels.